tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 **Note:** If you are teaching this Lesson on a weeknight, please save this 35 minute review for the next Saturday class.

-Please use the entire office hours time to review questions with the students.
+Please use the entire time to review questions with the students before officially ending class.

 Suggested Format: